 - Does not provide UV protection.

-- Takes a longer time to dry.
+- It takes a longer time to dry.

 - Wood may dry, split or crack even after applying sealer.

-Wood Stain Vs. Sealer FAQs
+Wood Stain vs. Sealer FAQs

 Further to the information we have provided here, you may have some questions.
 Here are a few of the most commonly asked questions on wood stain vs. sealer: